At Paignton Zoo there are two black rhinos: female Sita and male Manyara.

 The beautiful black rhino is native to the scrublands and grasslands of eastern and southern Africa.
 98% of the total population is found in just 4 countries: South Africa, Namibia, Zimbabwe and Kenya.

 In the wild they eat leafy plants, branches, shoots and fruit.
-Our rhinos are fed a mix of fresh browse, lucerne and browser pellets.
+Our rhino is fed a mix of fresh browse, lucerne and browser pellets.

 Interesting facts!